Effects of Backtracking on PageRank: Clustering with -PageRank

 From here we define a list of node labels $L$.
 The label of a node $n$ is determined by the value of $i$ which minimizes $\text{distance}_{n,i}$.
 We now redefine $\Gamma_i$ as the average of the PageRank vectors \{$\rho_n$|$L_n=i$\}, and we restart the iteration with our newly defined $\Gamma$.
 The iteration ends when the error between the previous version of $\Gamma$ and the most recent version of $\Gamma$ (which we will call $\Omega$) is within the tolerance we set at the beginning.
 At the end of the iteration, the labels assigned by $L$ are considered to be our final label estimates.
 The pseudocode for this process is given in Algorithm \ref{alg:cap}.

-We tested this algorithm on stochastic block matrices and the network containing 114 NCAA Division I American collegiate football teams, connected by the schools that had played against each other.
+We tested this algorithm on stochastic block matrices and the network containing 114 NCAA Division I American collegiate football teams, connected by the schools that had played against each other \cite{girvanfootball}.
 We will first discuss the outcome of the randomly generated stochastic block matrices.
 These were created by specifying a graph with $k$ clusters containing $n_i$ nodes in the $i$th cluster.
-The main metric we consider here is $c_{in}-c_{out}$, where $c_{in}$ is the number of inter-cluster connections and $c_{out}$ is the number of outer-cluster connections.
+The main metric we consider here is $c_{in}-c_{out}$, where $c_{in}$ is the probability of intra-cluster connections and $c_{out}$ is the probability of inter-cluster connections.
 So when $c_{in}-c_{out}=0$, it is equally likely for the node to be connected to a node within its cluster as it is to be connected to a node outside of its cluster.
 The lower $c_{in}-c_{out}$ values describe graphs without clear boundaries between clusters, making the clusters harder to detect.
-In Figure \ref{fig:clustering}, we show a SBM network with $c_{in}-c_{out}=0.8$ with the correct labels and with the clustering labels.
-Of the 90 nodes in this graph, approximately 89 were correctly clustered, giving an accuracy of 0.98.
-In total, we ran 450 clustering trials on randomly generated stochastic block matrices, and we charted the relationship between $c_{in}-c_{out}$ values and clustering algorithm accuracy (see Figure \ref{fig:clustering}).
+In Figure \ref{fig:clustering}, we show a stochastic block matrix (SBM) network with $c_{in}-c_{out}=0.8$ with the correct labels and with the clustering labels.
+Of the 90 nodes in this graph, approximately 89 were correctly clustered, giving an NMI of 0.98.
+In total, we ran 450 clustering trials on randomly generated stochastic block matrices, and we charted the relationship between $c_{in}-c_{out}$ values and clustering algorithm accuracy measured via NMI (see Figure \ref{fig:clustering}).
 We see that there is almost a logarithmic relationship between the $c_{in}-c_{out}$ values and the accuracy of the clustering algorithm.

 We now review the success of our algorithm on the Football network.
 This network of 114 nodes is a commonly used benchmark graph for new clustering algorithms.
 The goal is to be able to identify what conference each team corresponds to, thereby identifying 12 clusters.
 In Figure \ref{fig:clustering} the correct labels are shown, as well as the labels assigned by our algorithm.
 Our algorithm performed fairly well, with a normalized mutual information value of $0.8625$.
+For comparison, greedy modularity and the Louvain algorithm score $0.6977$ and $0.8505$ respectively \cite{barabasi2013network}.